learn-co-curriculum/ruby-oo-advanced-class-methods-finders-constructors-and-operators/README.md

 end
 ```

 Variable names are a very low level abstraction.
 They are like making light by fire.
 Methods that read out of a variable provide an abstraction for the literal variable name.
-Relying and using a reader method is almost alway better than using the variable.
+Relying and using a reader method is almost always better than using the variable.

 We already have a method to read `@@all`, `Person.all`, why not use that method in `Person.find_by_name`?
 Within a class method, how do we call another class method?
 What is the scope of the class method?
 What is self?
 The class itself.
 Consider: